EvanCooper9/weather_sms/README.md

 ```

 ##API's and Stuff
 API credentials are stored in `credentials.JSON`, located in `./data`.
-You should have your own API keys for Twilio and OpenWeatherMap.
+You should have your own API keys for Twilio, Forecast.io and Google.
 Additionally for Twilio, weather_sms requires your Twilio phone number associated with your API key to be stored in the credentials file.

 All API data is stored as follows:
 ```JSON